Muscle Recovery in Fitbod

 Your Muscle Recovery Percentage: Your Gym Profile

-This Your Gym profile option will allow you to manually adjust the recovery state of your muscle groups.
+This option in Your Gym profile will allow you to manually adjust the recovery state of your muscle groups.
 Many users utilize this option if their muscles recover at a different rate than what the app had anticipated.